Earth-MGMT-SYS/nimbodata/doc/source/intro.rst

     operators a-la SQLAlchemy but without chaining.
 -   Javascript MVC client including 10+ widgets, a layout manager and data model for navigating and viewing data.
-Apps are composed primarily of a css file and a JSON structure, however, the architecture allows for simple extensibility in Javascript.
+Apps are composed primarily of a css file and a JSON file, however, the architecture allows for simple extensibility in Javascript.
--   Update tool which can ingest web services, csv, geodatabases and shapefiles.
+-   ETL framework which can ingest web services, csv, geodatabases and shapefiles.
 -   Owner-based permissions model.
--   Data input forms automatically generated from a database table, leveraging database constraints and a JSON schema for validation.

 Rudiments in place, More Dev Planned: